scalableminds/webknossos/docs/zarr.md

 We strongly believe in this community-driven, cloud-native data fromat for n-dimensional datasets.
 Zarr is a first-class citizen in WEBKNOSSOS and will likely replace [WKW](./wkw.md) long term.

 Zarr datasets can both be uploaded to WEBKNOSSOS through the [web uploader](./datasets.md#uploading-through-the-web-browser) or [streamed from a remote server or the cloud](./datasets.md#streaming-from-remote-servers-and-the-cloud).
+For several layers, import the first Zarr group and then use the UI to add more URIs/groups.

 ## Examples